 If you want some peace and quiet at home, you’ll likely want a dog that fits that vibe.
 While nearly all dogs bark, the frequency and loudness can vary greatly.
 And given how big the GSD is, you may be wondering if they will cause a lot of noise.

-So, do German Shepherds bark a lot?
-German Shepherds can bark both loudly and frequently, but only if they are neither trained nor socialized.
-These two crucial aspects of a GSD’s upbringing will dictate whether your dog barks all day, or behaves in a more reserved manner.
-When properly trained, a German Shepherd only barks when needed.
+German Shepherds can bark loudly and frequently, but only if they’re neither trained nor socialized.
+These two crucial aspects of a GSD’s upbringing will dictate whether your GSD barks all day long, or behaves in a more reserved manner.
+When properly trained, the German Shepherd only barks when needed or when they sense a perceived threat.

-In addition to training and socialization, there are quite a few factors that determine how much your German Shepherd barks.
-Read on to learn how to minimize the barking while keeping your German Shepherd happy and anxiety-free.
+In addition to training and socialization, there are quite a few factors will determine how much your GSD barks.
+Continue reading to learn how to minimize the barking while keeping your German Shepherd both happy and anxiety-free.

 RECOMMENDED: 31 Great German Shepherd Mixes